 Like Joe, Emily thought the process of buying her own home was going to be a lot more complex than it actually was.

-Emily loved her old apartment, but there were simply too many drawbacks for her to contend with to make it worth continuing to live there, even before she found out that a mortgage would be cheaper than her rent.
+Emily loved her old apartment, but there were simply too many drawbacks for her to contend with to make it worth continuing to live there.

 Chris knew he didn’t have enough saved up to purchase a house on his own, but that didn’t stop him – first of all, he worked really hard to save up for a year, watching everything he spent so he could put all that extra money towards his home.

-Chris knows that full well – that’s also why he took advantage of the 3% down option offered on his mortgage, rather than the 20% that so many think you need to save up.
+He also took advantage of the 3% down option offered on his mortgage, rather than the 20% that so many think you need to save up.
 That alone was a huge help in getting him where he wanted to be.

 Chris paid $250,000 for a lovely house in Media Borough.
 He bought the house from his grandparents, who decided to help him out with the purchase, essentially giving their grandson the gift of a little bit of the equity they had built up over the time they owned the home.